crawl/crawl/crawl-ref/docs/crawl_manual.rst

 good gods will not accept demonic or undead devotees.

-If you would like to start the game with a religion, choose your background from Berserker, Chaos Knight, Abyssal Knight or Cinder Acolyte.
+If you would like to start the game with a religion, choose your background from Berserker, Chaos Knight, or Cinder Acolyte.

 ****************************************
 K. Mutations